chalmerlowe/intro_to_sprinting/class_materials/lesson_01_intro_to_the_workshop.md

 * Be able to install the following software: conda, git, etc
 * Be able to create a virtual environment
 * Be able to use git and github to create a copy of an open source project on their own computer
-* Upon editing OR adding content to the project
+* Upon editing, adding, or deleting content in a project:
-  * incorporate others changes to the project into their own local copy
+  * incorporate any changes to the project, made by others, into their own local copy
   * correct any conflicts between their changes and other's changes
   * successfully issue a request for their contribution to be added to the open source project